Expungements in New Jersey

 An expungement is the removal of all files relating to a person’s arrest, apprehension, detention, trial, or disposition of any non-traffic offense within the criminal or juvenile justice system.
 Removal of these files eliminates the documentation regarding the particular incident that would otherwise impinge on a person’s record, affecting his or her ability to get a good job and pass a background check, among other things.
 Even if you were not charged with a crime or if your charges were dismissed, the initial arrest or apprehension for the crime is still part of your record.

 Generally, arrests and convictions are eligible, but both vary in regards to the process of how to get them removed and when you can do so.
-A dismissed charge can be eligible immediately, unless it was done so through a diversion program or a conditional discharge.
+A dismissed charge can be eligible immediately unless it was done so through a diversion program or a conditional discharge.
 Under those circumstances, the wait is 6 months before the process can begin.
 It is a 2 year waiting period for municipal ordinance violations.
-Any other offenses, including disorderly persons and indictables, are subject to a 5 year waiting period.
+Any other offenses, including disorderly persons and indictable, are subject to a 5-year waiting period.